 The mission of the Continence Project is to make a difference in the lives of individuals through the acquisition of independent toileting.
 Mastery of toilet learning promotes full inclusion at home, school and in the community, and has a profound impact on a person's health, self-esteem, dignity, and quality of life.

-The Continence Project is a collaborative project of the Vermont I-Team at CDCI, the Vermont Department of Education, Vermont Department of Aging and Independent Living, and Vermont Department of Health Children with Special Health Needs.
+The Continence Project is a collaborative project of the Vermont I-Team at CDCI, the Vermont Agency of Education, Vermont Department of Aging and Independent Living, and Vermont Department of Health Children with Special Health Needs.

-Meet our New Project Coordinator Deb Sharpe
+Meet our Project Coordinator Deb Sharpe

 Deb Sharpe is an Occupational Therapist with over 35 years of experience working with children and families in hospital, clinic, school, home, and community settings.
 Her interest is in supporting individuals to reach their goals of independence and inclusion through collaboration with families and team members.
 She is a Related Service Provider with the Vermont I-Team.